owikle/topicmodeling/content/0-intro.md

 Utilizing text as data requires breaking down a text into smaller units of analysis.
 Doing so can allow us to see patterns and approach text from different points of entry.

-Usually, these smaller units of analysis are words.
-Much of the time spent doing text analysis research is spent preparing text so that those smaller units of analyses can be accessed by the digital tools we use.
+In text analysis, units of analysis tend to be texts (broken up as discrete books, documents, poems, etc.), and words.
+Much of the time spent doing text analysis research is spent preparing text so that these smaller units of analyses can be accessed by the digital tools we use.

 ## Selecting and getting to know a corpus